-You are cordially invited to attend the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Ocuphire Pharma, Inc. to be held at 37000 Grand River Avenue, Suite 120, Farmington Hills, Michigan 48335, on June 7, 2021 at 4:00 p.m. local time.
+You are cordially invited to attend the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Ocuphire Pharma, Inc. to be held at 37000 Grand River Avenue, Suite 120, Farmington Hills, Michigan 48335, on June 13, 2022 at 4:00 p.m. local time.

-The enclosed Notice of 2021 Annual Meeting of Stockholders and the Proxy Statement contain details of the business to be conducted at the Annual Meeting and information you should consider when you vote your shares.
+The enclosed Notice of 2022 Annual Meeting of Stockholders and the Proxy Statement contain details of the business to be conducted at the Annual Meeting and information you should consider when you vote your shares.

-At the Annual Meeting, the agenda includes: (1) to elect seven directors named in the Proxy Statement, each to serve a one-year term, (2) to ratify the appointment our independent registered public accounting firm for the fiscal year ending December 31, 2021 and (3) to approve our named executive officers' compensation in an advisory vote.
-The Board of Directors unanimously recommends that you vote "FOR" the election of each of the director nominees, "FOR" the ratification of the appointment of our independent registered public accounting firm and "FOR" the approval of the advisory vote to approve our named executive officers' compensation.
+At the Annual Meeting, the agenda includes: (1) to elect seven directors named in the Proxy Statement, each to serve a one-year term, and (2) to ratify the appointment our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+The Board of Directors unanimously recommends that you vote "FOR" the election of each of the director nominees, and "FOR" the ratification of the appointment of our independent registered public.
 Your vote is important.